 New Haven, with its New England charm and cosmopolitan energy, quaint commercial districts, serene residential streets, the famous New Haven Green, and landmarks of American history are only a few of the highlights of a place that has given the world the hamburger, the lollipop, the corkscrew, and the world’s best pizza (and we can tell you where to find them!).
-Get to know the New Haven community and enjoy some of New Haven’s wonderful restaurants, shops, and cultural attractions during your visit.
+Get to know the New Haven community and enjoy some of city's diverse restaurants, shops, and cultural attractions during your visit.

 Yale University has been a part of the New Haven community for three centuries.
 Its 11,000 students come from all 50 American states and from 108 countries.
 The 3,200-member faculty is a richly diverse group of men and women who are leaders in their respective fields.

 Yale’s buildings, towers, lawns, courtyards, walkways, gates, and arches comprise what one architecture critic has called “the most beautiful urban campus in America.
 The University also maintains over 600 acres (243 hectares) of athletic fields and natural preserves just a short bus ride from the center of town.

 Yale’s tree-lined campus in New Haven has housed “a company of scholars and a society of friends” for more than 300 years.
 Today it’s also home to some of the world’s most comprehensive research libraries, global art collections, and laboratory spaces.
 Enjoy a walk through what one architecture critic has called “the most beautiful urban campus in America".

 Yale University's Visitor's Center remains closed.
 Virtual tours are available through the link below.

 Yale University Art Gallery